 Easter Hot Cocoa Bombs are hollow chocolate Easter Bunnies filled with hot cocoa mix, mini marshmallows, and colorful sprinkles.
-Drop them into a mug of hot milk and they melt into a delicious mug of hot chocolate.
+Drop these bunny cocoa bombs into a mug of hot milk and they melt into a delicious mug of hot chocolate.

 You’ve probably seen the internet sensation that’s been around for a few months of these Hot Chocolate Bombs.
 Where you make the chocolate shell, fill it, fit two halves together, and melt it in hot milk to make a warm cozy fun hot cocoa drink.